Last Updated on Oct 22, 2024 by Vanessa Sequeira

 Founded in 1998, Solex Energy manufactures solar panels, solar lighting systems, solar water pumping products and water heater products.

 • As per the Tickertape Scorecard, the stock is overvalued and lags behind in financial growth.
-It also has a moderate number of red flags.
-However, the stock has a good profitability score of 6.9 out of 10, which shows good signs of profitability and efficiency.
+It has no red flags.
+However, the stock has a good profitability score of 6.7 out of 10, which shows good signs of profitability and efficiency.

 Explore more about the stock’s financials here.